Benson Tsoi SC

 Fraud and Money Laundering

-• HKSAR v Lin Tzu-chia & Another (Conspiracy to commit money laundering) For a defendant extradited from Peru to HK under the United Nations Convention Against Corruption and charged with wide conspiracy to commit money laundering with 7 others – involving USD40million by using a network of 5 off-shore companies and transactions in different jurisdictions (including USA, UK, Australia, New Zealand, Nigeria, Taiwan and the Mainland) with 6 Hong Kong bank accounts and 13 Taiwan bank accounts to launder supposed proceeds of fraud allegedly – in the guise of international shipping and import and export trading.
+• HKSAR v Lin Tzu-chia & Another (Conspiracy to commit money laundering) For a company regional manager extradited from Peru to HK under the United Nations Convention Against Corruption and charged with wide conspiracy to commit money laundering with 7 others – involving USD40million by using a network of 5 off-shore companies and transactions in different jurisdictions (including USA, UK, Australia, New Zealand, Nigeria, Taiwan and the Mainland) with 6 Hong Kong bank accounts and 13 Taiwan bank accounts to launder supposed proceeds of fraud allegedly – in the guise of international shipping and import and export trading.

 • HKSAR v Dayaram & Ors (Conspiracy to defraud by import and export loans)